 Poor drying techniques can lead to pouf-ball frizz as well.
 If you're touching your hair while drying, using a cotton towel to dry, diffusing on high (especially if moving the diffuser and your head all over the place) or blow-drying on high, you're looking for trouble, my friend.
 Consider switching up your drying techniques to see if you achieve a better result.

 Finally, an often overlooked cause of frizz and overall hair challenges is stress.
 When we're under stress, cortisol is released which causes inflammation and, in turn, our hair follicles to swell.
-This has a direct effect on the strength of of hair strands, making them weaker and more susceptible to damage.
+This has a direct effect on the strength of hair strands, making them weaker and more susceptible to damage.

 If you feel yourself coming under stress, you know the drill: Eat well, sleep well, exercise and protein-treat!
 Adding in a treatment like our Matcha Boost will help keep your strands their strongest until your stressful period passes.